North and South Korea reconnect cross-border hotline | DW | 04.10.2021

 The KCNA report said that South Korean authorities should "make positive efforts" to put ties "on the right track" and "settle important tasks" to open up "future prospects."

-The report did not specify what these "tasks" might entail, however, communication was cut off the last time over joint US-South Korea military drills.
+The report did not specify what these "tasks" might entail, however, communication was cut off the last time in August over joint US-South Korea military drills.

 Last Thursday, state media had reported that Kim Jong Un was open to re-establishing contact with Seoul, saying the lines would help "realize the expectations and desire of the entire Korean nation."